Kaparouita/Petkeeping-site--Angular---GO-/api/README.md

-## 359-backend
+## BACKEND

-This the backend for the 359 project.
-It is a RESTful API that is built using Go and PostgreSQL.
+This the backend for the Pet-Keeping-Service project.
+The backend is written in Go and utilizes Postgres as the database for storing data.
+The backend handles the business logic and provides RESTful APIs for communication with the frontend.

 ### Prerequisites